aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 }
 ```
 ## **Access OLE Object Frame**
-If an OLE object is already embedded in a slide, you can access that object easily using Aspose.Slides for .NET .
+If an OLE object is already embedded in a slide, you can access that object easily using Aspose.Slides for .NET.
 Please follow the steps below to find or access an OLE object from a slide:

 1. Create an instance of [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
-1. Obtain the reference of a slide by using its Index.
+1. Obtain the reference of a slide by using its index.
 1. Access the OLE Object Frame shape (in this example, we have used the PPTX created above which has only one shape at first slide) and typecast that object as an OLE Object Frame.
 This was the desired OLE Object Frame to be accessed.
 1. Once the OLE Object Frame is accessed, you can perform any operation on it.